-- Make a "thumbs up" gesture and extend your arm straight in from of you.
+- Make a "thumbs up" gesture and extend your arm straight in front of you.

 - Turn your thumb parallel to the ground in your line of sight of the seal.

-- If your thumb covers the entire seal, you are far enough away (about 50 feet or 15 meters).
+- If your thumb covers the entire seal, you are likely far enough away (about 50 feet or 15 meters)

-NOAA Statewide Hotlines for marine animal emergencies (sea turtles/seals/dolphins/whales): 1-888-256-9840.
-If you see a sick, injured, stranded, or dead marine mammal or sea turtle, immediately contact your local stranding network.
+If you see a sick, injured, stranded, or dead marine mammal (seals/dolphins/whales) or sea turtle, immediately contact the closest stranding network.
+In Hawai'i, call the statewide NOAA Marine Wildlife Hotline: 1-888-256-9840.